AbdelrahmanBl/laravel-uploadable/README.md

 # laravel-uploadable
-Laravel Uploadable for adding behaviour to a model for self uploading files like avatar or any files type.
+Laravel Uploadable for adding behaviour to a model for self uploading file like avatar or any file type.

 ## Introduction
-This package can help you to upload images or any type of files to a specific destination in your filesystem, you can determine a path for a directory to save your uploaded file for each field in your table with minimal configurations or you can use the default store directory of the package.
+This package can help you to upload image or any type of file to a specific destination in your filesystem, you can determine a path for a directory to save your uploaded file for each field in your table with minimal configurations or you can use the default store directory of the package.

 ## Installation
 ```
 composer require abdelrahmanbl/laravel-uploadable
 ```
 ## About Upload
 This package uses the [Laravel File Storage](https://laravel.com/docs/9.x/filesystem) to keep the file management.
-The files will be stored inside the default disk.
-For example, if you are using the public disk, to access the images or files, you need to create a symbolic link inside your project:
+The file will be stored inside the default disk.
+For example, if you are using the public disk, to access the image or file, you need to create a symbolic link inside your project:
 ```
 php artisan storage:link
 ```